 It is the highest intention that gives successful entrepreneurs their motivation.
 Your highest intention provides direction to all your ambitions and goals.
+It gives you the identity that you need to have the right attitude.
 It is the compass with which you can validate whether you are pursuing the right things.

 Many entrepreneurs forget that and burn out like a candle because they waste a lot of energy on the wrong goals and ambitions.
 They lose their motivation.
 Sometimes because they lose sight of their highest intention and sometimes because they never became aware of their highest intention.

 Your highest intention also gives you peace of mind and freedom.
 You not only know why you do what you do, but you can also freely choose which ambitions and goals provide the most satisfaction.
 And if one thing doesn't work, you just do the other.